univention/univention-corporate-server/doc/quickstart/index.rst

 In addition to the UCS systems, a UCS domain can also integrate different clients.
 The following clients are supported:

 - Microsoft Windows clients can join an AD-compatible Windows domain provided by the *Active Directory compatible domain controller* component (implemented using the software Samba).
-Further information on setting up Samba and the domain join of Windows clients can be found in the UCS manual .
+Further information on setting up Samba and the domain join of Windows clients can be found in [#ucs-winjoin]_.

 - macOS systems are also integrated via a Samba-based, AD-compatible Windows domain.
-Further information on setting up Samba and the domain join can be found in the UCS manual .
+Further information on setting up Samba and the domain join can be found in [#ucs-macjoin]_.

-- Ubuntu systems and other Linux distributions like Debian, SUSE or Red Hat can also be integrated into the domain .
+- Ubuntu systems\ [#ubuntu-join]_ and other Linux distributions like Debian, SUSE or Red Hat can also be integrated into the domain, see [#integrate-other-linux]_.

 .. _quickstart:extend: